 4) Select the last listed item, Spam Settings (see image)

 5) Change the settings on the right to Automatically deliver to

 6) Click on the Inbox tab at the top of the screen.
 The site should

 Email should start arriving overnight.

-Note that invites from firstname.lastname@example.org will arrive in your spam folder.
+Note: Invitations from firstname.lastname@example.org will arrive in your spam folder.
 You will need to move it to your regular folder and flag it as "good".
 Or keep an eye on the spam as it accrues in your spam folder to see if gastronomers.com is there--or your old Uncle Ernie!

 Greetings Cox users!